10 Best Herbal Syrups For Premenstrual Syndrome

 Cimicifuga racemosa, commonly known as black cohosh, has been traditionally used to alleviate symptoms of premenstrual syndrome (PMS).

-While generally considered safe for short-term use, it is important to consult a healthcare provider before starting any herbal treatment, especially for those with underlying health conditions or taking other medications.
+However, it is important to consult with a healthcare provider before using urtica dioica syrups, especially for individuals with underlying health conditions or those taking other medications.

 foeniculum vulgare syrup